ADHD in Adults: Symptoms, Challenges, Diagnosis, and Treatment

 - Conflict with colleagues or inability to control anger in the workplace

-- Easily stressed and overwhelmed
+- Easily stressed and overwhelmed to the point of apparent paralysis.

 These challenges are serious.
 But many adults with ADHD have successful careers.
 In fact, many aspects of ADHD can be an asset at work, like the ability to hyperfocus on interesting projects or generate creative ideas.